-Golden milk is trending right now, thanks to its wonderful therapeutic value.
+Golden milk is trending right now, thanks to its wonderful therapeutic and detox value.
 But how many of us are drinking it daily?

 Not many, I bet.
 It’s not exactly easy to mix up a batch of this ancient remedy every morning!